 Since 1974, Resolve New England (RNE) has built a community for people struggling to build their family.
-For nearly 50 years, we have provided support, information, and advocacy so that our community has access to the services, resources, and psycho-social support that they need along every step of their journey.
+For nearly 50 years, we have provided support, information, and advocacy so that our community has access to the services, resources, and psychosocial support that they need along every step of their journey.

 All of us at RNE understand very personally the complexities of struggling to grow a family.
-These personal connections drive our commitment to provide psycho-social support, resources, and advocacy to anyone in New England that is facing these challenges.
-It also is at the heart of our mantra "Find Your People" so that our constituents are in community throughout their journey.
+These personal connections drive our commitment to provide psychosocial support, resources, and advocacy to anyone in New England that is facing these challenges.
+It also is at the heart of our mantra "Find Your People", so that our community finds non-judgmental understanding and nurturing throughout their journey.

 At our core, we believe that everyone who dreams of building a family should have access to fertility treatment and family building options.
-We are dedicated to connecting our community members with the resources and psycho-social support needed to empower them to make informed decisions every step of the way.
+We are dedicated to connecting our community members with the resources and psychosocial support needed to empower them to make informed decisions every step of the way.